This is a general qualification for the Warehousing and Storage Industry.

 This totals an average of 720 hours over the traineeship contract.

-A full RPL pathway may be undertaken without a Training Contract subject to a candidate meeting NAM Training’s eligibly criteria.
-Access to a relevant workplace operation and equipment may also be required.
+A full RPL pathway may be undertaken without a Training Contract subject to a candidate meeting NAM Training’s eligibility criteria.

 Assessment only strategies may include credit transfer, work samples, written assessment, oral questioning, observation, and third party reports.

 Assessment modes will be flexible to suit the needs of the student and employer.
 Assessment tools will consist of a combination of Knowledge Based Tests (KBT), Oral Questioning (OQ), Observation of Skills (Obs), Third Party Report (TPR), Portfolio (PF), Project (P) and Role Play (RP).

 The following gives an overview of course fees.
 Full details and refund information are provided to employers in our Funding Schedule document or to private candidates by email or hard copy.

 If an individual Student if paying his/her fees, these will be charged in instalments of not more than $1500 each.